 How to start a photography business

-The full picture on how to turn your hobby into a profession
+The full picture on how to turn your hobby into a viable and successful business

 For many amateur photographers, running a professional photography business would be a dream come true.
 But now it can be a reality.
 The photography industry offers many opportunities for keen amateurs who want to make a living from it.
 If you’re thinking of becoming a professional photographer, this is what you need to know to succeed.